 8. Head injury

-What to do: First stop any bleeding and apply an ice pack on the bump, which will help reduce the swelling and pain.
+What to do: Apply an ice pack on the bump, which will help reduce the swelling and pain.
 Monitor your child closely, checking for normalcy.
-If he has lost consciousness, (even for a short time), is dazed, has any abnormality in the way he walks or talks, shows signs of concussion (temporary loss of normal brain function due to injury), starts vomiting, develops a headache, has blurry vision, has memory loss or abnormal breathing, get medical help as soon as you can.
+If he has lost consciousness, (even for a short time), is dazed, has any abnormality in the way he walks or talks, shows signs of concussion (temporary loss of normal brain function due to injury), starts vomiting or vomits during the one hour after the injury, develops a headache, has blurry vision, has memory loss or abnormal breathing, get medical help as soon as you can.

 9. Food poisoning